 Garner Cave Trail is a 1.7 mile moderately trafficked out and back trail located near Ogden, Utah that features beautiful wild flowers and is only recommended for very experienced adventurers.
-The trail offers a number of activity options and is accessible from March until November.
+The trail offers a number of activity options and is best used from March until November.
 Dogs are also able to use this trail.

 Garner Cave is a rather heavily visited cave since it's close to the city.
 This hike is said to be on the difficult scale, and I probably wouldn't disagree.
 I have personally gone up there 3 times now but it's not the hardest hike I've done.
 The cave has been visited by lots of people.
 There are a few spots that you could hurt yourself in there, but it's a pretty simple system for the most part.
 Don't do what you're not comfortable with doing.

 This cave is pretty awesome and really does exist.
 I was kind of sceptical at first after reading all of these comments that people were unable to find it.
 Its really there!
 We got lost at first and missed an important dirt trail in the beginning which lead us to a lot of huge rocks that were unnecessary to even climb.
 But on the plus side we did find some other cool caves.
 After being lost for a while we eventually found the trail and it was easy to make if to the cave.
 I highly recommend bringing some gloves cause the cave is full of rat droppings.
 It also smells horrible in there.
 But its so worth it!!
 The view is amazing!!
 I just hate how people (Probably teenagers) tagged some rocks up and then there's so much trash from lazy people.
 Please take your trash with you and enjoy the beautiful cave!!!

 I've done this trail a few times.
 The first, I couldn't not find the cave.
 You have to stay to the left and the fork in not very obvious.
 The trail is rocky and steep in some parts.
 Cave is small and requires you to climb a rope to enter.